mstfst/react-tinder-card-example/README.md

 ## Customize card content

-In this prototype, card data is retrieved from <strong>./cardData.json</strong>
+In this prototype, card data is stored in [./src/cardData.js](./src/cardData.js)

 Each key/value pair in the object of cards represents a card ID and its corresponding data.